Home» Auto» Bikes» CFMOTO 450 CL-C Launched in Nepal at Rs. 12 Lakhs: Does It Justify Its Cruiser Promise?

 Front Styling in CFMoto 450 CL-C

 Side profile is probably the strongest angle of the 450 CL-C. If judged purely on silhouette, it punches above its displacement class.
 The tank follows a teardrop shape and maintains a small gap from the seat.
-The seat design also deserves a mention as the Bobber variant of the 450 CL-C comes with single-seat design while the standard variant comes with a split-seat design.
+The seat design also deserves a mention as the Bobber variant of the 450 CL-C comes with a single-seat design, while the standard variant comes with a split-seat design.

-The 450cc engine is neatly tucked in with a good fit and finish and it might not be very far fetched to say that the way it is compacted, it might surprise some when they hear the actual displacement numbers.
-Moreover, the engine placement is bound to improve the stability of the bike which fulfills one of the design philosophies.
+The 450cc engine is neatly tucked in with a good fit and finish, and it might not be very far-fetched to say that the way it is compacted, it might surprise some when they hear the actual displacement numbers.
+Moreover, the engine placement is bound to improve the stability of the bike, which fulfills one of the design philosophies.

-One of the most visually commanding element of this bike is its dual exhaust system.
+One of the most visually commanding elements of this bike is its dual exhaust system.
 Combined with the engine layout that CFMoto uses, the dual-chamber exhaust system produces an almost melodious sound that most of us bike enthusiasts enjoy.

 Rear Styling in CFMoto 450 CL-C